Pascal Najadi: Career

-After his father Hussain Najadi was assassinated in Kuala Lumpur in 2013, he claimed that the Malaysian government and president covered his father's murderers.
+After his father, Hussain Najadi, was assassinated in Kuala Lumpur in 2013, he claimed that the Malaysian government and president covered his father's murderers.

+Najadi previously served as chief representative to the Socialist Republic of Vietnam for Bombardier Aerospace, representing the Canadian aerospace manufacturer in the region.

+In 2012, Najadi was among the investors supporting a takeover bid for Portsmouth F.C., led by London investment banker and former Football League chairman Keith Harris.

 In 2023, Najadi filed a civil case against Pfizer in New York, alleging harm from the Pfizer-BioNTech COVID-19 vaccine.

-On October 27, 2023, he claimed he was appointed Ambassador-at-large by the "Conseil gouvernemental de l'Etat de Savoie", which self-declared the "Independence of the State of Savoie" from France.
+On October 27, 2023, he claimed he was appointed ambassador-at-large by the Conseil gouvernemental de l'Etat de Savoie, which self-declared the "Independence of the State of Savoie" from France.
 The claim has no legal legitimacy, and the Savoie remains a department of France.
-As with that claim Najadis title is completely fictitious.

 In 2023, he affirmed during a meeting in support of Chloé Frammery that justice had dismissed a complaint filed against Alain Berset, whom he held responsible for an illness that he contracted following his vaccination against COVID-19.
+In an interview, Najadi stated that he did not believe in anthropogenic climate change, claiming that "there is no global warming."
+The comment was made while discussing his legal complaint against Swiss Federal Councillor Alain Berset, which was dismissed by the courts.

+Since April 2026, Najadi has served as the principal of GeoStrat Agency LLC, located at 1500 K Street NW, Washington, D.C.